 "Foiling was born over 100 years ago, circa 1907, not long after the first flights by the Wright brothers.
-The idea was Enrico Forlanini's, a pioneer of aviation, who wanted to give the pilots of the time a tool they could use for practicing and training that was safer and slower, a kind of flying that would take place on the water, without the risk of crashing.
+The idea was Enrico Forlanini's, an aviation pioneer, who wanted to give the pilots of the time a tool they could use for practicing and training that would be safer and slower, a kind of flying that would take place on the water, without the risk of crashing.
 My passion for foiling comes from experience.
-Foiling Week is a time for the foiling community and everyone involved in that world to get together.
+Foiling Week is a time for the foiling community, and everyone involved in that world, to get together.
 It’s important to talk about it because there are still many pages to be written.
-Foiling is innovation and sailing took off! " (Luke Rizzotti)
+Foiling is innovation, and sailing took off! "

 The first concrete experiments of foiling began in 1936, and were continued by the Navy during the ‘50s and '60s.
 You begin with modifying the boat, applying appendages similar to those on hydrofoils, and you can make it fly!

 The wing-shaped fin mounted under the hull that allows a boat to literally rise out of the water and flies across the surface, is called a hydrofoil.
 By eliminating the friction between the hull and the water, the boat reaches a speed that can be four times faster than the wind, guaranteeing spectacular performance.

 The Moth class is the cornerstone of flying boats: they are small, light dinghies that are particularly good at taking off.
 In the early days, boats capsized after taking off.
 In 2004, Rohan Veal, the world and continental champion in this discipline, found the perfect way to sail the Moth, and it became the second cornerstone of foiling.

 When the boat and the way to sail it were found, technological progress could begin.
 Evolution began with the Moths and continued toward the big AC72s.
 From displacement boats to planing boats between the '70s and ' 90s.
 Then came the third mode of sailing, flying boats.

 The third mode of sailing is the motto of Foiling Week.